zaphosting/docs/docs/assettocorsa-firststeps-dashboard.md

 ---
 id: assettocorsa-firststeps-dashboard
 title: "Assetto Corsa: Dashboard Overview"
-description: Information about the dashboard of an Assetto Corsa server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information about the dashboard of an Assetto Corsa server from ZAP-Hosting
 sidebar_label: Dashboard
 services:
   - gameserver-assettocorsa